save the Blue Tier

 While a mature Eucalyptus regnans is an awesome sight we suggest that the almost invisible macro-flora is no less a fascinating subject.
 We recommend Meagher & Fuhrer's book mentioned below for an introduction to mosses and liverworts, and suggest use of the University of Tasmania key linked below to acquire some familiarity with the subject.

-On the left we have an image of a Chiloscyphus latifolius sporophyte - unlike the persistent moss sporophytes these have a short life span of a few hours within which to open and distribute the spores, as depicted for Fossombronia on right [click on thumbnail for larger image].
+On the left we have an image of a Chiloscyphus latifolius sporophyte - unlike the persistent moss sporophytes these usually have a short life span of a few hours within which to open and disperse the spores, as depicted for Fossombronia on right [click on thumbnail for larger image].
 The helical objects in the images are spring-like 'elaters' which are believed to play a part in dispersal of spores.

 In an ideal world every organism could be identified, or at least be identifiable; in the inperfect world we inhabit some of the more obscure forms do not easily fit into one category or another.
 The root of the problem 'goes back a century or more when numerous species were defined with great abandon, often based on limited examination of specimens and with rather poor published descriptions'.